socialalgorithms/socialalgorithms.github.io/syllabus.markdown

 - Munger (2021) "<a href="https://kevinmunger.substack.com/p/facebook-is-other-people">Facebook is other people<a>"
 - Törnberg (2022) "<a href="https://www.pnas.org/doi/10.1073/pnas.2207159119">How digital media drive affective polarization through partisan sorting</a>," PNAS.
 - Allcott et al. (2024) "The effects of Facebook and Instagram on the 2020 election: A deactivation experiment," PNAS.
+- Allcott et al. (2025) "The Effect of Deactivating Facebook and Instagram on Users’ Emotional State ," NBER Working Paper.
 - Haidt & Bail (2022-2024?) "<a href="https://docs.google.com/document/d/1vVAtMCQnz8WVxtSNQev_e1cGmY9rnY96ecYuAj6C548/edit?tab=t.0">Social Media and Political Dysfunction: A Collaborative Review</a>," Google doc.
 See also Haidt's other <a href="https://jonathanhaidt.com/reviews/">collaborator reviews</a>.

 ## (Spring Break) ##